-Upon arrival clients are offered cookies and decaffeinated coffee or tea.
+Upon arrival clients are offered cookies and coffee or tea.

 Lunch is served at noon by our nursing team.
-Temperature checks are performed at this time as well.
 Modified textures (regular, minced, soft, puree) and fluids (regular, thickened) are available.

 Our nursing team is available at all times to provide any level of personal care assistance required (from supervision in the washroom to full mechanical lift for transfers and product changes).

 Our nursing staff pride in ensuring clients receive additional grooming attention while on-site.
 This may include having their finger nails cleaned, trimmed and polished (if interested), their hair brushed and potentially styled, and men’s faces cleanly shaved.
 Personal care products, including nail trimmers are labelled to avoid cross-contamination.